 Custom Dimensions: Although the list of free templates are awesome, you can create your own size of image which I’ve experimented with recently.

 Inspired by some images that I saw on Pinterest I wanted to add a kinesthetic element into my teaching of decision making.
 I use the DECIDE model, which I first learned from the textbook Essentials for Teaching Health Education by Sarah Benes and Holly Alperin.
 I measured the dimensions of the stairs next to my classroom (60″ by 6″) and created my own template and typed out stages of the DECIDE model.
-I had these enlarged to poster size and laminate.
+I had these enlarged to poster size and laminated.
 Cut them and stuck them to the risers on the stairways.
 Now I have students applying the model to scenarios, but instead of having them sitting in class they are moving.
 It’s novel, it’s memorable and easier to recall.

 The other custom dimension idea that I had, which I haven’t found a classroom application for (yet) is faces for my iWatch.
 If you follow my blog you know that I choose a #OneWord for the year which serves to motivate me as I move towards achieving a certain goal.
 I googled the dimensions of the watch face and created a template upon which I put motivational quotes that encouraged me to be mindful of my goal.